 Are you looking for something to watch tonight?
 Peruse fantastic movies based on books.

-Books turned into movies is always a contentious topic.
+Books to movies is always a contentious topic.
 People are either thrilled, nervous, or utterly horrified.

-Plus, which was better?
-The book?
-Or, the movie?
+Plus, what was better?
+The book or the movie?

-Here at TUL, we champion those books that became movies, especially the ones that make us laugh out loud and transport us via the big screen.
+Here at TUL, we champion good books made into movies, especially ones that make us laugh out loud and transport us via the big screen.

 However, it is also no secret that sometimes movies adapted from books completely miss their mark or take controversial liberties, casting terrible actors, altering plot essentials, and showcasing a plethora of historical inaccuracies.

 Maybe that character didn’t look or sound the way we expected.
 And, why did the screenplay writer change the outcome?
 Why?!

 So, what are the best movies based on books – the ones that get it mostly right – spawning fan fiction, cult classics, and endless adaptations for decades to come?